Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Dataset Construction

 \section{Dataset Construction}

-Our dataset is constructed in four stages: (a) modifier lexicon construction, (b) NP extraction and selection, (c) instance creation and review, and (d) label verification.\footnote{More statistics and crowdsourcing details are in Appendix~\ref{appendix:data_construction}.
-Sample data, annotation guidelines, and HIT design can be found in the Supplementary Materials.}
+Our dataset is constructed in four stages: (a) modifier lexicon construction, (b) NP extraction and selection, (c) instance creation and review, and (d) label verification.
+Among them, (c) and (d) involve crowdsourcing.\footnote{See more statistics, crowdsourcing setup, and agreement details in Appendix~\ref{appendix:data_construction}; see annotation guidelines and HIT design in the Supplementary Materials.}

-\minisection{Modifier lexicon construction.} We first construct a lexicon of modifiers according to the taxonomy in Section~\ref{sec:related_work} \citep{mccrae-etal-2014-modelling}.
-We include modifiers studied in relevant linguistics literature \cite{nayak2014dictionary,lalissedistinguishing} and complemented the list with modifiers that are missing, or have not been addressed before under this lens (for example, words that describe the material, such as \textit{wooden}, can also be viewed as privative).
-Each entry in the lexicon contains the modifier itself, its category (intersective, subsective, or privative), and its attribute (e.g., \textit{green} is a \textit{color}).
-In the end, the lexicon contains 689 modifiers, the largest resource of this kind.
+\minisection{Modifier lexicon construction.} We first construct a lexicon of modifiers following the taxonomy in Section~\ref{sec:related_work} \citep{mccrae-etal-2014-modelling}.
+We include modifiers studied in relevant linguistics literature \cite{nayak2014dictionary,lalissedistinguishing} and complement the list with modifiers that are missing or have not been addressed before under this lens (for example, modifiers that describe material, such as \textit{wooden}, can also be viewed as privative).
+Each entry in the lexicon contains the modifier itself, its category (intersective, subsective, or privative), and its attribute (e.g., \textit{green} is a \textsc{color}).
+In total, the lexicon contains 689 modifiers, the largest resource of this kind.
 See Table~\ref{table:lexicon} for category distribution and examples.

-\minisection{NP extraction and selection.} Next, we collect recursive NPs from a variety of resources: linguistics literature, text corpora, and our creation.
-Only a few examples are available in each relevant linguistics paper \cite{matthei1982acquisition, 10.1007/11424918_35, teodorescu2006adjective, morzycki2016modification}, as large-scale datasets of this kind do not exist.
-We then turn to textual corpora, including the Penn Treebank \cite{marcus1993building} and the Annotated Gigaword corpus \cite{napoles2012annotated}.
-We extract all NPs with more than two consecutive modifiers in our lexicon, and manually select NPs considering a set of factors: lexical diversity, class balance, whether there is an interaction between the modifiers, etc. Finally, we complement the set with deliberately designed challenging cases of our own invention, resulting in 1,299 NPs in total.
+\minisection{NP extraction and selection.} Next, we collect recursive NPs from a variety of resources: linguistics literature \cite{matthei1982acquisition, 10.1007/11424918_35, teodorescu2006adjective, morzycki2016modification}, text corpora (Penn Treebank \cite{marcus1993building} and the Annotated Gigaword corpus \cite{napoles2012annotated}), and our creation.
+From text corpora, we extract all NPs with more than two consecutive modifiers in our lexicon, and manually select NPs considering a set of factors: lexical diversity, class balance, whether there is an interaction between the modifiers, etc. Finally, we complement the set with deliberately designed challenging cases of our invention, resulting in 1,299 NPs in total.

 \minisection{Instance creation and review.} We hire college students\footnote{Specifically, undergraduate and graduate students in an Artificial Intelligence class.} to write examples for the three tasks based on our collection of NPs.
 Each student is given a screening test containing five NPs.
 If $\geq 75\%$ of their created examples across all tasks are valid, they are qualified to continue.
 Each instance is then reviewed and/or revised by one of the authors, resulting in 8,260 valid instances.